bing1980/Pro-Git/Chapter 6 - GitHub.md

 It’s important to understand that many projects don’t really think of Pull Requests as queues of perfect patches that should apply cleanly in order, as most mailing list-based projects think of **patch series contributions**.
 For instance, if you go back and look again at Pull Request final, you’ll notice that the contributor did not rebase his commit and send another Pull Request.
 Instead they added new commits and pushed them to the existing branch.
 This way if you go back and look at this Pull Request in the future, you can easily find all of the context of why decisions were made.
 #### Keeping up with Upstream
+If your Pull Request becomes out of date or otherwise doesn’t merge cleanly, you will want to fix it so the maintainer can easily merge it.
+If you see something like Pull Request does not merge cleanly, you’ll want to fix your branch so that it turns green and the maintainer doesn’t have to do extra work.
+You have two main options in order to do this.
+You can either rebase your branch on top of whatever the target branch is (normally the master branch of the repository you forked), or you can merge the target branch into your branch.
+Most developers on GitHub will choose to do the **latter**, for the same reasons we just went over in the previous section.
+What matters is the history and the final merge, so rebasing isn’t getting you much other than a slightly cleaner history and in return is far more difficult and error prone.
+If you want to merge in the target branch to make your Pull Request mergeable, you would **add the original repository as a new remote, fetch from it, merge the main branch of that repository into your topic branch, fix any issues and finally push it back up to the same branch you opened the Pull Request on**.